bmolnar91/workbook/module_oop.md

 #### What are indexers in C# .NET?
 #### What is the difference between returning IQueryable<T> vs. IEnumerable<T>?
 #### What is LINQ?
 Explain the idea of extension methods.
+WIP

+**Language-Integrated Query (LINQ)** is the name for a set of technologies based on the integration of query capabilities directly into the C# language.
+Traditionally, queries against data are expressed as simple strings without type checking at compile time or IntelliSense support.
+Furthermore, you have to learn a different query language for each type of data source: SQL databases, XML documents, various Web services, and so on.

+**With LINQ, a query is a first-class language construct**, just like classes, methods, events.
+You write queries against strongly typed collections of objects by using language keywords and familiar operators.
+The LINQ family of technologies provides a consistent query experience for objects (LINQ to Objects), relational databases (LINQ to SQL), and XML (LINQ to XML).

+The standard query operators are the methods that form the LINQ pattern.
+Most of these methods operate on sequences, where a sequence is an object whose type implements the `IEnumerable<T>` interface or the `IQueryable<T>` interface.
+The standard query operators provide query capabilities including filtering, projection, aggregation, sorting and more.

+Although it looks as if `IEnumerable<T>` has been redefined to include these additional methods, in fact this is not the case.
+The standard query operators are implemented as a new kind of method called extension methods.
+Extensions methods "extend" an existing type; they can be called as if they were instance methods on the type.
+The standard query operators extend `IEnumerable<T>` and that is why you can write `numbers.Where(...)`.

+// To get started using LINQ, all that you really have to know about extension methods is how to bring them into scope in your application by using the correct using directives.
+From your application's point of view, an extension method and a regular instance method are the same.//

+//Query syntax vs. Method syntax//

 #### What are the advantages and disadvantages of lazy loading?
 #### How to use of “yield” keyword?
 Mention at least one practical scenario where it can be used?
+WIP

+When you use the `yield` contextual keyword in a statement, you indicate that the method, operator, or get accessor in which it appears is an **iterator**.

+An iterator is used to perform a custom iteration over a collection.
+An iterator can be a *method* or a *get accessor*.
+An iterator uses a `yield return` statement to return each element of the collection one at a time.

+You call an iterator by using a `foreach` statement.
+Each iteration of the foreach loop calls the iterator.
+When a `yield return` statement is reached in the iterator, an expression is returned, and the current location in code is retained.
+Execution is restarted from that location the next time that the iterator is called.

 #### What are attributes in C#?
 Give some examples of usage of them.
 #### By what mechanism does NUnit know what methods to test?
 #### What is the GAC?
 What problem does it solve?